Course details

 - Describe various scanning systems used in remote sensing.

-- Classify images using supervised and unsupervised classification.
+- Classify images using various classification methods.

-- Perform basic image pre-processing and processing techniques.
+- Perform basic image processing techniques.

 Related Programs